airex-lab/CICD_Assignment/README.md

-# CICD Assignment - Devaraj N
+# CICD Assignment - Devaraj N (First action got passed and second action got failed due to score criteria)

 ## Introduction
 - This repository contains a `data` folder containing the datasets for training and testing.